Do come and visit us...

 St Peter's FILKINS: Generally reckoned one of George Edmund Street's finest early works, and substantially unchanged since its consecration in 1857.
 Street, like other Gothic Revivalists liked to design the fittings and fixtures as well as the buildings themselves, and this adds to the atmosphere of 'completeness'.
 This Victorian gem is a great counterpoint to St Peter's Broughton Poggs only ½ mile away.

 Holy Rood, SHILTON: a church of infinite medieval variety...
 Changed and extended during several centuries in the care of the wealthy Abbey of Beaulieu, until Henry VIII fell out with e Pope in the 1530s.
-Thereafter, Holy Rood changed little until the Victorian 'improvers' added a wooden rood screen, and scraped off the internal plaster.
-There is a finely carved medieval font, vestigial paintwork on the arches, and some bale tombs in the churchyard.
+Thereafter, Holy Rood changed little until the Victorian 'improvers' arrived to add a rood screen, and scrape off the internal plaster.
+There is a very fine medieval font, and vestigial paintwork on the arches.

 Here's a suggestion...